USS Selfridge (DD-320)

-The first USS Selfridge (DD-320) was a Clemson-class destroyer in service with the United States Navy from 1921 to 1930.
+USS Selfridge (DD-320) was a Clemson-class destroyer in service with the United States Navy from 1921 to 1930.
 She was scrapped in 1931.
+She was the first ship named Selfridge, the second being a Porter-class destroyer that served in World War II.

 History

 Selfridge was named for Thomas O. Selfridge.
 She was laid down on 28 April 1919 by the Bethlehem Shipbuilding Corporation, San Francisco, California; launched on 25 July 1919; sponsored by Mrs. Katharine Kellond, granddaughter of Rear Admiral Selfridge; and commissioned on 17 February 1921.

 Selfridge arrived at her home port, San Diego, California, on 16 March 1921 and remained there until June 1922, when she proceeded to the Puget Sound area for exercises with the fleet.
 She returned to San Diego on 12 September for further training.
 On 6 February 1923, she sailed with the Battle Fleet for the Panama Canal Zone and conducted exercises there from 26 February to 31 March before returning to San Diego on 11 April.
 She then underwent overhaul at the Mare Island Navy Yard from 30 May to 16 July and rejoined the fleet for summer exercises off Washington.
 On 10 September, she returned to San Pedro, having rescued en route survivors of SS Cuba which had been wrecked on San Miguel Island on 8 September.

 On 2 January 1924, Selfridge departed San Diego with the Battle Fleet and participated in exercises in the Caribbean with the United States Fleet from 17 January to 6 April.
 Returning to San Diego on 22 April, she departed on 25 June for exercises off Puget Sound.
 She was overhauled at Mare Island between 5 August and 1 October and returned to San Diego on 2 October.

 Selfridge departed San Diego on 1 April 1925 with the fleet and arrived at Pearl Harbor on 27 April for exercises.
 Departing on 25 June, she underwent overhaul at Bremerton from 9 August to 3 October and returned to San Diego on 6 October.